University of Alberta: Establishment in Edmonton

-Heated wrangling took place between the cities of [Calgary] and Edmonton over the location of the provincial capital and of the university.
+Heated wrangling took place between the cities of Calgary and Edmonton over the location of the provincial capital and of the university.
 It was stated that the capital would be north of the North Saskatchewan River and that the university would be in a city south of it.
 The city of Edmonton became the capital and the then-separate city of Strathcona on the south bank of the river, where Premier Alexander Rutherford lived, was granted the university.
 When the two cities were amalgamated in 1912, Edmonton became both the political and academic capital.

 With Henry Marshall Tory as its first president, the University of Alberta started operation in 1908.
-Forty-five students attended classes in English, mathematics and modern languages, on the top floor of the Queen Alexandra Elementary School in Strathcona, while the first campus building, Athabasca Hall, was under construction.
-In a letter to Alexander Cameron Rutherford in early 1906, while he was in the process of setting up McGill University College in Vancouver, Tory wrote, "If you take any steps in the direction of a working University and wish to avoid the mistakes of the past, mistakes which have fearfully handicapped other institutions, you should start on a teaching basis."
+Forty-five students attended classes in English, mathematics and modern languages, on the top floor of the Queen Alexandra Elementary School in Strathcona while the first campus building, Athabasca Hall, was under construction.
+In a letter to Rutherford in early 1906, while he was in the process of setting up McGill University College in Vancouver, Tory wrote, "If you take any steps in the direction of a working University and wish to avoid the mistakes of the past, mistakes which have fearfully handicapped other institutions, you should start on a teaching basis."